azarboon/cheat-sheet-aws/README.md

 Remember that KDS can only be a source to Firehose but not a destinaiton.
 In KDS-Firehose model, Firehose’s PutRecord(Batch) operations are disabled and Kinesis Agent cannot write to Firehose directly.
 Instead, it needs to use KDS's PutRecord(s) operations, then KDS sends data to Firehose.

-### Cloudfront and Global Accelerator

-Cloudfront (CF) can serve both static and dynamic content (e.g. video stream, APIs), but it may not be a good fit for highly dynamic and frequently changing content.
-Remember that S3 is not a good fit for dynamic content.
-Cloudfront + S3 can be cheaper, faster and more secure than delivering directly form S3.
-And to serve S3 static webiste thorugh HTTPS, you need to use CF.

-Cloudfront custom origin can be S3 static website, ALB, Lambda, or any other HTTP server (e.g. onprem server).
-Custom origins must be publicly accessible.
-CloudFront can route to multiple origins based on the content type.
-For HA and failover, use an origin group with primary and secondary origins.

-Points of presence (POP) skips regional edge case for:
-* Proxy HTTP methods (PUT, POST, PATCH, OPTIONS, and DELETE)
-* Dynamic requests, as determined at request time
-* when origin S3 bucket and optimal regional edge cache are in the same region

-Signed url serve individual files (e.g. paid content, dynamic generated url), while signed cookie serve multiple files.

-With Lambd@Edge, you can authenticate users at edge location or compress files to reduce data transfer cost.

-Field-level encryption: encrypt at edge, decrypted only by target app

-Cloudfront supports HTTP(s) and WebSocket.
-It can't expose static public IP.
-Cloudfront is better for spiked traffic than Global Accelerator.

-Global Accelerator (GA): For TCP, UDP (gaming), IoT (MQTT), VoIP, and HTTP use cases that require static IP addresses or deterministic, fast regional failover.
-It's more expensive than CF. It uses same network as CF so it provides the same latency.

 ### API Gateway

 API Gateway can directly access serveral services (e.g. DynamoDB) using proxy and mapping (no need for Lambda etc. in between)